MalleNur/project-milestone4/README.md

    - Imagery

      There is no background image needed for this project.
-BookCircle members have the ability to upload an image of a book cover to draw the user's attention to the meetup information.
+BookCircle members have the ability to upload an image of a book cover to draw the user's attention to the meet & greet information.
 In the absence of a user-uploaded image, a default placeholder image of an untitled book cover is used.

    - Wireframes